vknabel/lithia/README.md

 For data we have two options:

-1. Copying all members to another data.
-Though enums must also include this new data type.
+1. Copying all members to another _data_. *enum*s must include this new data type.
 2. Nesting the data.
 Especially useful if the data is only used outside the default context.
-This is especially great if you need to combine many different witnesses or data types as with multi-inheritance.
+This is great if you need to combine many different witnesses or data types as with multi-inheritance.

 ```
 data Base { value }